jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 First of all let's use maven to create our project.
 You can do this from the command line::

- C:java>
+ C:java> mvn archetype:generate

- mvn archetype:create -DgroupId=org.geotools.demo -DartifactId=example
+First up you'll be presented with a long list of archetypes to select from.
+Choose the default quickstart archetype (number 15).

+Next you'll be prompted for the groupId.
+Enter: *org.geotools.demo*

+The next prompt is for the artifactId.
+Enter: *example*

-It will wirr and click, downloading a bunch of stuff before creating a *example* directory for you.
+The final prompt is just to confirm your choices.
+Press return and maven will wirr and click, downloading a bunch of stuff before creating the *example* directory for you.

 Eclipse IDE
 -----------